-The function mkReview is the constructor function of review.
-In addition to the constructed record value r and its token, it returns a unit value refined with a formula recording information about the contents of r.
-The reviewUpdTxt function updates the txt field.
+addition to the constructed record value r and its token, it returns a unit value refined with a formula recording information about the contents of r.
+The reviewUpdT×t function updates the t×t field.
 Its arguments include r the object to be updated and its token; the return type shows r' and its token, where the refined unit shows that r' differs from r in only its txt field.
 We also show reviewReadTxt, a pure function that serves as a projection function for the txt field.
 Note that all three functions take seemingly redundant unit-typed arguments and return refined units-we include these because, as we shall see, they help keep our translation uniform.